Hajar Mountains

-The Hajar Mountains (جِبَال ٱلْحَجَر, The Rocky Mountains or The Stone Mountains) are the highest mountain range in the eastern part of the Arabian Peninsula, shared between northern Oman and eastern United Arab Emirates.
+The Hajar Mountains (جِبَال ٱلْحَجَر, The Rocky Mountains or The Stone Mountains) are one of the highest mountain ranges in the Arabian Peninsula, shared between northern Oman and eastern United Arab Emirates.
 Also known as "Oman Mountains", they separate the low coastal plain of Oman from the high desert plateau, and lie 50–100 km inland from the Gulf of Oman.

 Al (اَلْ) means "the", and Ḥajar (حَجَر) means "stone" or "rock".
 So al-Ḥajar (اَلْحَجَر) is named as "the stone" or "the rock".

 Geology

 Orography and tectonic setting

 The Hajar Mountains extend for 700 km through the UAE and Oman.
 They are located on the north-east corner of the Arabian Plate, reaching from the Musandam Peninsula through to the east coast of Oman.
 The range is about 100 km wide, with Jabal Shams being the highest peak at 3,009 m in the central region of the mountains.

 Currently, the Arabian Plate is moving north relative to the Eurasian Plate at 2–3 cm per year.
 Continental collision is occurring at the Zagros fold and thrust belt west of the Musandam Peninsula.
 This collisional plate boundary transitions into a subduction zone, towards the east.
 Here, oceanic crust of the Arabian Plate is subducted northwards beneath Eurasia, called the Makran subduction zone.